-Apple butter is a wonderful treat during the fall, but with these canning instructions you’ll be able to enjoy it all year round!
+This crockpot apple butter recipe is a wonderful treat during the fall!
+And with these instructions for how to can apple butter in a water bath, you'll be able to enjoy it all year round!

 I've been buying a lot of apples recently for things like apple pie, apple sauce, and more... and I always get the organic ones.
 I know that buying organic can get a little pricey, but for us, it's more costly to our health to buy the "regular" apples.

 Since it is apple season my local grocery store has quite a few different varieties of organic apples available.
 This is perfect because combining varieties allows for a much deeper, richer flavor of finished apple butter.

 For this recipe I used a mix of Fuji, Gala, and Jazz apples - About a pound and a half of each, 4-5lbs total.

 Crockpot Apple Butter Recipe for Canning

 And if you're like me, stop and play with the baby for a bit.
 I mean, seriously, look at my sweet little helper!

 Now that we're back from playing with the baby, pay close attention here, because this is THE KEY to making perfect apple butter!

 When you slice the apples to place them in the crockpot, slice them as thin as you possibly can.

 Either way, get those apples as thin as you can and get ready for some magic!
 Because this is what happens when you take the time to slice them thin!